isomerpages/govtech-gobusiness-main/pages/ipgrow/viering--jentschura-partner-llp.md

 <a name='testimonials'></a>
 ### Testimonials

 *"I write to share my experience working with VJP, which has been handling Razer's patent drafting and prosecution work.
 The patent attorneys in VJP demonstrated a deep understanding of our business and our intellectual property needs.
 They are very efficient, professional, responsive, and proactive in providing us with clear and concise advice.
 They have been providing regular updates on the status of our patent applications, and ensuring that we are informed of any developments or changes of the patent laws in various jurisdictions.
 Overall, I highly recommend VJP to anyone seeking comprehensive and effective patent drafting and prosecution services.
-They are a truly exceptional team of professionals who are committed to providing their clients with the best possible results."* - Nina Duan, Lead Patent Attorney, Razer (Asia-Pacific) Pte.
-Ltd.
+They are a truly exceptional team of professionals who are committed to providing their clients with the best possible results."* - Nina Duan, Lead Patent Attorney, Razer (Asia-Pacific) Pte Ltd.

 *"Happy to share my working experience with VJP as they have been assisting my company in protecting our IP rights for many years.
 The team at VJP is highly capable of understanding the inventions and meeting the Intellectual Property requirements in an efficient manner.
 They are highly successful in removing any barriers of language, time, etc. and work in sync with the in-house counsels by providing helpful add-on advices and solutions.
 The quality of service and timely delivery of assignments are pretty unique features of theirs.
 VJP team stays ahead by updating themselves and their clients of the new developments across all IP domains in multiple jurisdictions.
 All in all, I can strongly recommend VJP for their excellent command over different specialized areas of IP, as this niche practice demands excellent quality, proactive behaviour and deep level of understanding, which they possess."* - In-house counsel, Tencent Holdings Limited.